 In 1948, and following his fathers’ imprisonment for war crimes (something about being an SS member and engineering Nazi weapons of war) Ferry Porsche decided he wanted to build cars under the Porsche family name.

-The 356 was released in 1948 and was based on a Beetle chassis with a rear mounted engine that would of course feature on every 911 since.
+The 356 was released in 1948 and was based on a Beetle chassis with a rear mounted engine that has of course featured on every 911 since.
 However, what is less well known is that the first car built, the prototype Porsche 64, also known as the Type 64 or Type 60K10, which is considered by many to be the first automobile from what was to become the Porsche company, and a true design precursor to the post-war production model.
 The model number comes from the fact that it was built mainly from design drawings for the Type-64 “record car”.

 The first 50 cars were built in Gmünd, Austria where Feri Porsche had moved the company to escape the allied bombings of Stuttgart.
 The 356 had a production run of almost 20 years from 1948 through to 1965.
 During this time Porsche produced some 76,000 cars with several different variants.
 See below for a helpful guide to the 356 model range.
 Dutch police used the Porsche 356 as a patrol car and Porsche built them an additional 10 cars a full year after they had ceased production.